Common Pool Pump Problems And How To Fix Them

 If you hear a clicking or humming sound from the motor, there are two possible problems and solutions:

 • the motor may just be stuck, which can happen, particularly when you open the pool in the spring when the pump has been switched off for months.
-If you remove the rear cover from the motor you will probably see a slot in the end of the motor shaft.
-Take a large flat-headed screwdriver and give the shaft a spin.
+If you remove the rear cover from the motor, you will probably see a slot at the motor shaft’s end.
+Take a large, flat-headed screwdriver and give the shaft a spin.
 This will often start the motor going again.

 • the capacitor might be at fault.
 The capacitor functions like a battery that triggers the motor’s spinning and stores some electricity for this process.
 Replacing the capacitor might fix the problem.

-If the pump still isn’t working, check for a loose connection, voltage fluctuations, or a blown fuse.
+Check for a loose connection, voltage fluctuations, or a blown fuse if the pump still isn’t working.

 Ensure your hands are dry before checking these electrical components.
 Use a voltmeter to identify any power issues.